tdolby-at-uk-ibm-com/ace-bdd-cucumber/README.md

 be used for vscode editing and running tests via the command line (no toolkit) but should start in 20-40 seconds depending on region.

+### OpenShift Dev Spaces (experimental)

+This repo can be run in a container via OpenShift Dev Spaces, which are a feature of OpenShift that enables container-based development with VisualStudio Code in a web browser.
+The container in which vscode runs is configurable, and this repo is configured to use an ACE devcontainer that can run the toolkit in a browser session; see https://github.com/trevor-dolby-at-ibm-com/ace-dev-spaces-container for details on how to build/run the container images and access the toolkit.

 ## Integration with pipeline reporting

 As well as the pass/fail aspect of test reporting, Cucumber can also generate output that